Virgin Money is one of the over 400 companies in Virgin Group Limited, the British-branded venture capital conglomerate founded by Richard Branson.

 In September 2009, Virgin Money began collaborating with Friends Provident to offer new life insurance products to UK residents age 18 to 64.
 Life insurance policies are currently offered and administered by Friends Life Limited, which has a 200-year history of providing protection to UK consumers.

 Level term coverage features a cash benefit and monthly premiums that remain the same for the duration of the policy term.
-The lump sum benefit provided by a level term policy is designed to help with mortgage, childcare, and living expenses of beneficiaries.
+The lump sum benefit provided by a level term policy is designed to help with the mortgage, childcare, and living expenses of beneficiaries.

 Is Virgin A Good Choice Of Cover?
 Compare The Leading Life Insurance Companies Below – No Obligation – 30 sec form